benlei/create-issue-templateless/README.md

 [![CodeQL](https://github.com/benlei/create-issue-templateless/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/benlei/create-issue-templateless/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

-This action can be used to help create issues that are formatted similarly to how issues are formatted when filling out an issue template.
+This action can be used to help create (and update) issues that are formatted similarly to how issues are formatted when filling out an issue template.

 In particular this action expects a `fields` input where you can specify new line separated entries formatted as `Field Title, Field Value`.
 If the field value is quoted, the action will try to expand any environment variables within the string.

+It does have the ability to update an existing issue if you provide the `issue-number` field... or if you set the `update-by-title` field as true, it'll try to exhaustively search for an issue with the same title and update it.

 ## Examples